MildlyFootwear/Instance-Manager/README.md

 ## Description

 GUI Utility to set up virtual file systems and launch a given executable with it.
-Uses https://github.com/MildlyFootwear/VFSLauncher which was itself built off of https://github.com/ModOrganizer2/usvfs
+Uses https://github.com/MildlyFootwear/usvfsWrap which was built to use https://github.com/ModOrganizer2/usvfs